gabstopper/chef-mcafee/README.md

 ```
 **Note** Settings can be overridden in the recipe but pay attention to platform type.
 To set these globally, define in attributes/default.rb.

-See Properties for a description of each key/value

 ####Resource/Provider
 ######Actions
 * `:install` (default action) install software, the specific provider will manage installation when the host is windows vs linux